Zollinger-Harned Company Building

-The Zollinger-Harned Company Building, now known as The Sovereign Building, is an historic department store building, which is located in Allentown, Lehigh County, Pennsylvania.
+The Zollinger-Harned Company Building, now known as The Sovereign Building, is a historic department store building on Hamilton Street in the Center City section of Allentown, Pennsylvania.

 History

+19th century

-Allentown's third department store, Zollinger-Harned, has its origins in the dry goods firm of Lawfer & Steckel, founded by William R. Lawfer and W. R. Steckel in 1866 at 626 Hamilton Street (Corner of Church & Hamilton Streets).
-The store carried a large stock of dry goods, notions and groceries.
+Zollinger-Harned was founded as Lawfer & Steckel by William R. Lawfer and W. R. Steckel in 1866 in Allentown, at the corner of Church and Hamilton streets, at 626 Hamilton Street.
+The store carried a large stock of dry goods, notions, and groceries.

 The business was continued by the original partners until 1874, when Steckel disposed of his interest to George W. Hartzell.
-Hartzell retired in 1876 and the firm was re-constituted as W.R.
+Hartzell retired in 1876, and the firm was reconstituted as W.R.
 Lawfer & Company.